5 min read

 3 min read

-Oct 8, 2020 6:55:56 AM
+Lindsay Millican : Oct 8, 2020 6:55:56 AM

-INTERVIEW W INTEGRATIVE VETERINARIAN, DR. LAURIE COGER:
+INTERVIEW WITH INTEGRATIVE VETERINARIAN, DR. LAURIE COGER:

 1) What are some of your favorite tips to keep your dog healthy overall?

 2) According to the Association for Pet Obesity Prevention, 53% of adult dogs and 55% of cats in the US are obese or overweight.
 Why do you think that is?
+Does the problem seem to be getting better or worse?

-In my experience, far more than this are not at their ideal weight.
+In my experience, far more than this percentage indicates are not at their ideal weight.
 I think the root of the problem lies in inappropriate, starch-laden pet foods, especially for cats.
-And I see the problem getting worse, as people seek out convenience food options and companies utilize more starch-based ingredients to keep costs down.

 3) A lot of people don’t realize their dog is overweight.
 How do you suggest we assess our dog’s body condition?